inmo-jang/inmo-jang.github.io/teaching.md

 ### Web (and Database) Technology

-Since 2013/2014 I have also been teaching the first year Bachelor course *Web and Database Technology* (known as TI1506 or CSE1500) at TU Delft, together with
-[Alessandro Bozzon](http://alessandrobozzon.com/).
-I teach the Web technology part, which turned out to be quite a challenge due to the wide variety of skill sets our incoming students possess (some work as Web developers, others have never written a single line of HTML before the start of this course).
+Between 2013 and 2022 I co-taught the first year Bachelor course *Web and Database Technology* (known as TI1506 or CSE1500) at TU Delft.
+I taught the Web technology part, which turned out to be quite a challenge due to the wide variety of skill sets our incoming students possess (some work as Web developers, others have never written a single line of HTML before the start of this course) and the ever-changing nature of web technologies.

 The web lecture transcripts (with self-check questions, demo code, assignments, etc.) are available [here](https://chauff.github.io/cse1500-web-transcripts/).
+They have last been updated in 2022!

 Feel free to use the materials with acknowledgement.

-Needless to say that this is ongoing work at all times - web tech changes quickly.

 ### Information Retrieval